vitorbritto/workflow-guide/README.md

 > In the last projects, Grunt shows some unstable performance in my Wofklow.
 I'm not saying that grunt is worse than Gulp.
 No!
 Unfortunately, it doesn't fits on my workflow anymore.
 >
 > I've been working a lot with Isomorphic Applications using JavaScript both on client and server-side.
 Gulp, is programmatically closer to NodeJS.
 I love the pipe flow at Gulp.
-It reminds me the UNIX :love:.
+It reminds me the UNIX System :heart:.

 # Table of Contents